Turkey Sausage Breakfast Sandwich

 - Oil, cooking - 1 Tbsp

-- Make sausage seasoning - Finely chop sage and garlic.
-Combine sage, garlic, dried thyme, brown sugar, and salt (portion for sausage).
+Make sausage seasoning - Finely chop sage and garlic.
+Combine sage, garlic, dried thyme, brown sugar, and salt.
 (Can be done up to 3 days ahead)

-- Serve McMuffin with parfait on the side.
+Serve the breakfast sandwich with parfait on the side.
 Enjoy your homemade 'fast food' breakfast!